pietrobondioli/algorithms/README.md

 #### Description

 Binary search is a much faster form of search.
 Rather than eliminating one element at a time, you can eliminate half of the remaining elements at a time.
-Binary search only works on sorted arrays.
+Binary search only works on sorted arrays since it assumes that the middle item is the median, if the list isn't sorted, this assumption doesn't hold true, and the search might overlook the target item.

 #### Use Cases